-Principal repayment of the Notes matches principal repayment on the underlying mortgage portfolio.
-Therefore the repayment of the Notes is dependant on the level of prepayments within the mortgage portfolio (see note 10(a) Credit risk above and 10(d) Prepayment risk below).
+Principal repayments on the underlying mortgage portfolio are currently used to replenish the portfolio and can continue for up to 5 years after the issue date of the Notes.
+Thereafter, principal repayment of the Notes will match principal repayment on the underlying mortgage portfolio.
+Therefore the repayment of the Notes is dependant on the level of prepayments within the mortgage portfolio (see note 10(a) credit risk above and 10(d) prepayment risk below).

-The Company is only required to make payments on the Notes to the extent that it has received sufficient cash flows from the underlying mortgage pool, subject to the final legal maturity date of the Notes of December 2051.
+The Company is only required to make payments on the Notes to the extent that it has received sufficient cash flows from the underlying mortgage pool, subject to the final legal maturity date of the Notes of March 2063.